IddoSadeh/ai-textbook/_sources/prompt-engineering.md

 Only the last 8 tokens fit in the window: \[78, 93, 45, 32, 67, 120, 22, 99]

-So when predicting the next word, the model has already “forgotten” *Once upon*.
+So when predicting the next word, the model has already “forgotten” *Once upon.*

 As conversations get longer, important details may fall out of memory, which is why the model sometimes repeats itself or contradicts earlier parts.

-Nowadays context windows can get very long - upwards of a millon tokens.
-However, in practice, even models with large context windows deteriorate in prefermance the more tokens are used.
+Modern context windows can be enormous—upwards of a million tokens—but even then, performance tends to degrade as more tokens are used.

 ### Dilbert on Writing

-I recommend reading this blog post by scott adams when thinking about prompt writing in the context of the last two points. https://dilbertblog.typepad.com/the_dilbert_blog/2007/06/the_day_you_bec.html
+Scott Adams’ blog post on writing is a good reminder of why clarity matters: [The Day You Became a Better Writer](https://dilbertblog.typepad.com/the_dilbert_blog/2007/06/the_day_you_bec.html)

 ### Quirks and Limits

-LLMs sometimes glitch on uunexpected questions.
-A common quirk is asking an LLM to count how many of a given letter is in a word.
-You can see some examples in this reddit thread https://www.reddit.com/r/OpenAI/comments/1e6dl54/why_the_strawberry_problem_is_hard_for_llms/
+LLMs sometimes glitch on unexpected questions.
+A common quirk is asking them to count letters in a word.
+See the Reddit thread on [the “strawberry problem”](https://www.reddit.com/r/OpenAI/comments/1e6dl54/why_the_strawberry_problem_is_hard_for_llms/).

-#### Side not on spelling
+#### Side Note on Spelling

-The above quirk makes LLMs surprisingly forgiving of typos.
-When a word is tokenized the exact spelling isnt saved.
+Because of how tokenization works, models are surprisingly forgiving of typos.

 **Example:**
 Prompt: *“Explain the solr systm.”*

 Tokenized: \[Explain, 209], \[the, 101], \[solr, 803], \[systm, 690]

-Even though “solr” and “systm” aren’t normal words, the model’s weights link them closely to tokens like “solar” and “system.”
+Even though “solr” and “systm” aren’t standard words, the model links them to “solar” and “system.”

 Probabilities: